Paavada: Synopsis

-The film opens with a poem by Faiz Ahmad Faiz.
+The film opens with a poem by the Pakistani poet Faiz Ahmad Faiz.
 An alcoholic duo meet at a de-addiction center helps each other to arrange their lives back together with their persistent illness.
 Pambu Joy's married life is in a muddle due to his alcoholism.
 Pavada Babu's life is in pieces due to a film he produced in which Sicily, Joy's mother, was the heroine.
 For financial gain, the film was adulterated by his friend Eldho.
 Eldho intends to re-release the film's 3D extended version.
-Both Pambu Joy and Pavada Babu fight through their alcoholism to stop the re-release of the film due to the added pain that it will cause for Babu and to Joy's mother Sicily forms the crux of the story.
+Both Joy and Babu fight through their alcoholism to stop the re-release of the film due to the added pain that it will cause for Babu and to Joy's mother Sicily forms the crux of the story.

 Cast

 Production

 Earlier, Shobana was approached for the role of Sicily, but the actress turned down the role as she was not willing to do mother role of Prithviraj, she was replaced by Asha Sarath.
 Actor Jayasurya has sung a song for the film, titled "Kuruthakkedinte Koodanu," composed by Aby Tom Cyriac, which describes the character of Joy (Prithviraj).
 According to Maniyanpilla Raju, the film will have "a lot of twists".